xcart/xcart-docs/_pages/kb_en/modules/mailchimp_integration_with_e-commerce_support/configuring_the_mailchimp_integration_with_e-commerce_support_module.md

 ## E-Commerce Features Setup

-Once the lists have been updated, you need to go to the **E-Commerce features setup** section and upload your store data to Mailchimp.
+Once the lists have been updated, you need to go to the **E-Commerce features setup** tab of the "Mailchimp Integration with E-commerce support" module settings page and upload your store data to Mailchimp.
 ![ecommerce-features.png]({{site.baseurl}}/attachments/ref_ST1QnErC/ecommerce-features.png)

 Uploading your store data to Mailchimp enables you to take full advantage of Mailchimp Product Recommendations and Abandoned Carts.
 For the best performance of these features, the products, orders, carts and customers from your ecommerce store need to be uploaded to Mailchimp and organized as a [Store](https://developer.mailchimp.com/documentation/mailchimp/reference/ecommerce/stores/).
 On the Mailchimp end, a Store is the top-level e-commerce resource.
 Carts, Customers, Orders, and Products all exist inside of the scope of a Store.

 Each Store in Mailchimp needs to be tied to a Mailchimp list.

-In the **E-Commerce features setup** section of the addon settings page in X-Cart, you specify the lists for which Mailchimp Stores need to be created and initiate the upload/syncing of store data.
+In the **E-Commerce features setup** tab of the addon settings page in X-Cart, you specify the lists for which Mailchimp Stores need to be created and initiate the upload/syncing of store data.

+{% note info %}
+When updating Mailchimp lists X-Cart submits only the products and orders data to Mailchimp automatically.
+The rest of the data, like user emails, etc., should be exported from X-Cart and then imported to Mailchimp manually.
+{% endnote %}

 First, you need to select the check boxes for the lists you require and click **Update**.
-This saves the set of MailChimp lists for which Stores should be created.
+This saves the set of Mailсhimp lists for which Stores should be created.

 To initiate the upload of store data for the selected lists, click **Upload store data to Mailchimp**.
 Mailchimp will create the Stores and will connect them to the Mailchimp lists you have specified.
 Store data from X-Cart will be uploaded to these specific Stores.
 After the initial synchronization, further synchronization of store data will be done on the go automatically, without the need to click the **Upload store data to Mailchimp** button; for example, when a new cart or a new order are created in your X-Cart store, the respective information will be automatically submitted to Mailchimp.